eagle-io/docs/source/topics/processing_and_logic/index.rst

 |icon-point-number-range-process| Process Parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Process Parameter is a type of Parameter that has a program defined as part of it's configuration and can be created under any Data Source.
 The first input referred to by the program will be used to define the timestamps used by the output of the process.
-Each execution of the process must return a single output value of the expected type.
+Each execution of the program must return a single output value of the expected type (or an array containing the output value and quality).
 This output can then be viewed in the same way as any other Parameter (for example, it can be shown as a table or chart, exported, used as input for a different process, etc.).
 The output can also have states defined which will trigger alarms.

 Examples
 ________